-Minimum # of credits 10 credits
+Minimum number of credits = 10 credits

-Required Courses 2 credits SPHHRNG 8900, Graduate Pro-Seminar in Speech and Hearing Science
+- 1. Required Courses - 2 credits SPHHRNG 8900, Graduate Pro-Seminar in Speech & Hearing Science

-At least one of the SPHHRNG 6725, Language Acquisition and Early
+At least one of the following:

-following: Intervention in Language Delay

-SPHHRNG 6775, Anatomy & Physiology of the Auditory

-System

-SPHHRNG 6850, Advanced Hearing Science

-2 additional Selected from the graduate offerings of the department
+- SPHHRNG 6725, Language Acquisition and Early Intervention in Language Delay - SPHHRNG 6775, Anatomy & Physiology of the Auditory System - SPHHRNG 6850, Advanced Hearing Science - 2.
+Two additional courses selected from the graduate offerings of the department

-courses